 TransferMatrix.jl provides a general 4x4 transfer matrix method for optical waves propagating in layered media implemented in Julia.
 The core is an electrodynamics simulation based on Pochi Yeh's 4x4 transfer matrix method.
 Recent corrections and improvements are incorporated to deal with singularities and numerical instabilities for some types of multi-layered structures.
 The algorithms implemented are based on the efforts of others and sources are cited both in the documentation and docstrings where appropriate.
 A comprehensive bibliography is also available as part of the documentation.

 There are a lot of transfer matrix programs out there.
-Many are proprietary and some are part of graduate theses and papers.
+Many are proprietary and some are part of graduate theses.
 The problem with the proprietary ones are that the source code cannot be examined nor modified (and are not free).
 The problem with programs written for papers are that they are rarely maintained, are not well documented, are not well tested, and are poorly organized.
 This makes it very difficult to use them.
 TransferMatrix.jl solves these problems and provides the first generalized 4x4 transfer matrix algorithm available for Julia.

 Only exported (i.e. can be used without the